 In fact, on average there are over 25,000 of these chimney fires.
-Every year that lead to over $125 million in property damage.
+Every year that leads to over $125 million in property damage.
 I rate these projects by how many F-bombs you’re likely to drop while tackling the project.
-This one isn’t too difficult, but it takes a little bit of time, can get a little messy.
+This one isn’t too difficult, but it takes a little bit of time and can get a little messy.
 Requires you to get on your roof, and requires some basic tools to knock it out.

 Fortunately, cleaning your chimney isn’t a super challenging task.
 And it’s something that most homeowners can tackle on their own if they choose to.
-So today you are gonna learn how you can do it.
+So today you are going to learn how you can do it.
 And why you should add this to your to-do checklist to make sure.
 That your home is ready for the winter.
 Before we get started, I’m first gonna describe to you how a fireplace works because I find that.
-You know how things in your homework.
+You know how things are with your homework.
 It’s easier for you to fix them when they break or when they need maintenance.

 So the major components of a traditional fireplace are the firebox.
 A damper the smoke shelf and smoke chamber, the chimney flue or liner, and the crown.
-Now, as a fire burns, the heat and smoke rise through the damper to the smoke chamber.
+As a fire burns, the heat and smoke rise through the damper to the smoke chamber.
 And up the flue.
-On the smoke shelf, turbulent air mixing from within.
+On the smoke shelf, turbulent air mixed from within.
 The room and the air in the chimney should form an updraft.
 Sending the smoke back up the chimney and away from the living area.
 Now, the damper can be used to close off.
 The chimney when not in use so cold air doesn’t fall through.
-The chimney and create drafts in the living space.
+The chimney creates drafts in the living space.

 Purchase a Chimney Cleaning Brush